jtamames/SqueezeMeta/docs/source/SQMtools.rst

 Subsetting involves the following steps:

 - Determining which ORFs, contigs and bins are to be included in the subsetted object
-- Recalculating aggregated taxonomic and functional tables based on the selected ORFs/contigs
+- Recalculating aggregated taxonomic and functional tables based on the selected ORFs/contigs/bins
-- If requested, renormalize certain functional abundance metrics to make them relative to the data included in the subset (see below)
+- If requested, renormalize certain functional abundance metrics to make them relative to the data included in the subset
 - Recalculate bin abundance metrics based on the selected contigs.
 If requested, also recalculate bin completeness/contamination

 .. note::
-  *SQMlite* objects can not be subsetted.
-This means that results coming from :ref:`sqm_reads.pl <sqm_reads>` and :ref:`sqm_longreads.pl <sqm_longreads>` can also not be subsetted within SQMtools.
+  *SQMlite* objects can only be subsetted by sample.
+This means that results coming from :ref:`sqm_reads.pl <sqm_reads>` and :ref:`sqm_longreads.pl <sqm_longreads>` can not be subsetted by taxa or function within SQMtools.
 However, a similar effect can by first filtering the results with the the ``--query`` parameter of the :ref:`sqmreads2tables.py <sqmreads2tables>` script, and then loading the resulting tables into SQMtools with :doc:`SQMtools/loadSQMlite`.

 Data renormalization on subsetting
 ----------------------------------